Sandie Shaw: Personal life

 On 6 March 1968, Shaw married fashion designer Jeff Banks at the Greenwich Register Office in London.
 Their daughter Gracie was born in February 1971.
 The marriage to Banks ended in 1978.
 In 1982, she married Nik Powell, co-founder of the Virgin Group and chairman of the European Film Academy.
 They had two children together before divorcing in 1995.
 She then married her third husband, the psychologist Tony Bedford.

-In August 2007, Shaw revealed that she had had corrective surgery on her feet, which she described as "ugly"; the surgery meant she was unable to walk until October 2007.
+In August 2007, Shaw said that she had undergone corrective surgery on her feet, which she described as "ugly"; the surgery meant she was unable to walk until October of that year.

+In 2013 Shaw was hospitalised and suffered severe head injuries after a car crash.

+In a Daily Telegraph interview in 2013, Shaw said that she had engaged in nudism in her sixties whilst on holidays in the Caribbean with her third husband.

+Shaw has campaigned for musicians' rights and has stated that finance is a barrier for emerging artists.
+In 2013 she criticised the music industry for being dominated by manufactured artists from shows such as The X Factor, stating: "All we're getting is a load of Simon Cowell–type stuff.
+The artists are just mere puppets."

 Political views

 In April 2012, Shaw joined an Amnesty International campaign to end human rights abuses in Azerbaijan, host country of the 2012 Eurovision Song Contest, after the journalist Khadija Ismayilova was blackmailed and sex taped.
 Shaw stated: "That anyone would stoop so low in an attempt to silence an independent journalist is sickening.
 The people behind this appalling blackmail and smear campaign must be brought to justice.
 And the persecution of independent journalists in Azerbaijan must stop."